jdmar3-comp426/a99-404-not-found/docs/project_roles.md

 ## Team Roles:

-1. A review manager - someone to review pull requests and merge or reject them and manage the related discussions Assigned To:
+1. Game functionality - in charge of the game rules and card function for dealing, winning, and resetting Assigned To: Jillian Anderson

-2. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date Assigned To: Jillian Anderson
+2. Game UI - Rendering cards and the game board Assigned To: Will Robbins and Jillian Anderson

-3. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
-  Assigned To:

-4. Roles for team members to take charge or different parts of the project.
-Possible roles:
-    1. Front end lead
-       Assigned To:

-    2. Back end lead
-       Assigned To:

-    3. Databse lead
-       Assigned To:

-    4. Design lead
+3. User Profile and Login UI - rendering login fields, menu, and profile with data of previous scores Assigned To: Henry Barklam

-       Assigned To:
+4. Backend, Database - creating and integrating database functionality Assigned To:

+5. Backend, API - creating and integrating API functionality Assigned To: Will Zhao

+6. Integration - reviewing merges, connecting database and API to the game Assigned To: Will Robbins, all